NTU-ALComLab/IWLS2021/README.md

 5. To generate the large circuit (with no more than 1,000,000 AIG-nodes), please follow the instructions in `large/`.
 Unfortunately, we have not had enough time to integrate the overall procedure into a single script.
 The codes are submitted for your review.

-[^2]: Note that there is some randomness in our procedures, therefore the results may differ each time.
+<a class="anchor" id="fn2">[2]</a>: Note that there is some randomness in our procedures, therefore the results may differ each time.
 Please let us know if there is any problem executing the programs.